Abstract

 The stakes are considerable.
 An agentic company operating without metacognition is analogous to a pilot flying without instruments — the system has no way to detect when it has crossed from stable operation into a dangerous regime.
 Role assignments may drift without correction.
 Influence propagation between agents may amplify errors exponentially.
 Decision quality may degrade gradually in ways that no individual agent can detect because the degradation is a system-level phenomenon invisible from any single agent's perspective.
 The fundamental question this paper addresses is: what mathematical structures must an agentic company possess to ensure it can observe, evaluate, and correct its own organizational dynamics?

-Our central thesis is that governance density — measured operationally on the router's candidate action set at each step — serves as the primary metacognitive parameter.
+Our central thesis is that governance density serves as the primary latent metacognitive parameter, while constrained-candidate coverage on the router's candidate action set provides its operational observable.
 This is not a metaphor.
 We show formally that each governance constraint creates a point of organizational self-observation: gates force decision review, evidence requirements force outcome documentation, and approval workflows force cross-agent validation.
 The density of these observation points determines whether the organization has sufficient self-awareness to maintain stability or whether it is operating blind.

 2. The Mathematical Model